vitaminwater/rotonde/README.md

 ### Def

-When a module connects to rotonde, it has to detail its API to rotonde (and other modules).
-It does so by sending `definition` objects.
+When a module connects to rotonde, it has to detail its API to rotonde.
+It does so by sending `definition` objects, rotonde routes all received definitions to all connected modules.
+And when you connect to rotonde, you receive all the available definitions.

 Knowing that everything is either an action or an event in rotonde, there are two types of definitions, either `action` or `event`.